GrindCrusher/wise-software-docs-storage/enterprise/08-inventory/00-dashboard.md

 ![](https://cdn.realsgii2.dev/wise-software-docs/image_8.17761039.png)

+# Adding Inventory

 To add a new inventory item, click the plus icon at the top right.
 This will bring up the Add Product window where you may add details such as Product Name, Type, etc.

 ![](https://cdn.realsgii2.dev/wise-software-docs/image_9.406952c1.png)

+# Deleting Inventory

+Clicking on the delete icon will delete the inventory item.
+Keep in mind that if there is sales or ordering history, the item cannot be deleted